- The main advantages of higher education in Europe

 - International, multicultural environment

-- A wide choice of programs and training courses
+- A wide choice of programs and educational courses

 In Europe, students are practically not limited in choosing a country and a city, an educational institution, a faculty, a specialty and a priority area - there are options for everyone!
 Diversity of educational methods, approaches, curricula, specializations - this is what attracts students from all over the world to European universities: here you can get knowledge to start a career in any field, discover your own unique abilities, meet your personal requirements and preferences.

-Speaking about the diversity of European training programs, we mean not only universities.
-We turn to the boarding schools in Switzerland - here are taught several programs of middle and senior classes.
-Students can choose the English courses IGSCE and A-level , the Swiss national Swiss Federal Maturite , the single International Baccalaureate (IB), the American Standard High School Diploma and AP, the Italian Maturite program, the German Abitur , the traditional French Baccalaureate BAC (Baccalaureat) ...
+Speaking about the diversity of European educational programs, we mean not only universities, but for example, the boarding schools in Switzerland.
+Here are taught several programs of middle and senior classes.
+Students can choose the English courses IGSCE and A-level , the Swiss national Swiss Federal Maturite, the single International Baccalaureate (IB), the American Standard High School Diploma and AP, the Italian Maturite program, the German Abitur , the traditional French Baccalaureate BAC (Baccalaureat) ...
 Nowhere in The world no longer has such a variety!

 - Active study of modern foreign languages